The Outbreak of Thermal Pollution

 To some, it may even cause serious birth defects or result in the laying of deformed eggs.
 So, why is that so, you may ask?
 This is because warmer water tends to trigger certain chemical changes in the bodies of aquatic animals.
 Needless to say, defective eggs and other types of birth defects decrease the overall reproductivity rate of the aquatic population.

-Warm water is not necessarily bad for every single aquatic organism.
+Warm water is not necessarily harmful to every aquatic organism.
 For example, it may generate positive effects on cold-blooded fish and amphibians.
 However, it is only for a very limited amount of time.

-Even so, most animals in the vast ocean do not react well to water at warmer temperatures.
-The animals that adapt better to warmer water can destroy the equilibrium of the surroundings.
+Even so, most animals in the vast ocean do not tolerate water at higher temperatures.
+Animals that adapt better to warmer water can disrupt the equilibrium of their surroundings.

-As such, they may take advantage of the situation and outcompete other aquatic animals by eating them alive, exhausting their food sources, or leaving them to die of starvation.
+As such, they may take advantage of the situation and outcompete other aquatic animals by eating them alive, exhausting their food sources, or leaving them to starve.

-Another effect of the warm temperature is that it can speed up the metabolic rate of aquatic creatures.
-If you think it is a good thing, let me tell you that it’s not —because a fast metabolism means that animals will need more food, to the point of scarcity in the local ecosystem.
+Another effect of warm temperatures is that they can speed up the metabolic rates of aquatic creatures.
+If you think it is a good thing, let me tell you it’s not, because a fast metabolism means animals will need more food, leading to scarcity in the local ecosystem.

 The Resolution, Mitigation, and Undertakings for Thermal Pollution

-Finally, as we reach the end, what are the resolution, mitigation, and several undertakings we can employ to lessen the effects of thermal pollution?
-In the United States, thermal pollution is properly regulated by the federal law of the Clean Water Act.
+Finally, as we reach the end, what are the resolutions, mitigation measures, and undertakings we can employ to lessen the effects of thermal pollution?
+In the United States, thermal pollution is properly regulated by the Clean Water Act.

 The law mandates that states establish specific standards and limits for thermal discharges that power plants and other industrial facilities must follow.
 Failure to comply will result in the loss of their operating permits.

 Moreover, new and emerging technological advances can mitigate thermal pollution.
-These include machinery that can reduce the levels of water discharged by power plants and other industrial sources into natural bodies of water and use the water for other purposes/processes instead.
+These include machinery that can reduce the levels of water discharged by power plants and other industrial sources into natural bodies of water and instead use the water for other purposes or processes.

 One example is using heated wastewater for desalination to reduce the risk of thermal pollution.

-In addition, individuals can do things to lessen—and not further contribute—thermal pollution, such as saving electricity and planting trees along the shorelines.
+In addition, individuals can take steps to reduce—and not worsen—thermal pollution, such as conserving energy and planting trees along shorelines.

 Moreover, we can use alternative energy sources like solar or hydropower.
-We can also reuse and recycle water if we can.
-The bottom line is that there are precautionary steps and measures that we can take to eradicate the risk of thermal pollution.
+We can also reuse and recycle water when possible.
+The bottom line is that we can take precautionary measures to eliminate the risk of thermal pollution.

 Ultimately, thermal pollution raises environmental concerns.
 Its impacts on human life, animals, and the surroundings can be extensive, ranging from climate change and food scarcity to the deaths of some living things.